Biological immortality: Lobsters

 Research suggests that lobsters may not slow down, weaken, or lose fertility with age, and that older lobsters may be more fertile than younger lobsters.
-This does not however make them immortal in the traditional sense, as they are significantly more likely to die at a shell moult the older they get (as detailed below).
+This does not however make them immortal in the traditional sense, as they are significantly more likely to die at a shell moult the older they get.

 Their longevity may be due to telomerase, an enzyme that repairs long repetitive sections of DNA sequences at the ends of chromosomes, referred to as telomeres.
 Telomerase is expressed by most vertebrates during embryonic stages but is generally absent from adult stages of life.
 However, unlike vertebrates, lobsters express telomerase as adults through most tissue, which has been suggested to be related to their longevity.
-Contrary to popular belief, lobsters are not immortal.
-Lobsters grow by moulting which requires considerable energy, and the larger the shell the more energy is required.
+Lobsters grow by moulting, which requires considerable energy, and the larger the shell the more energy is required.
 Eventually, the lobster will die from exhaustion during a moult.
-Older lobsters are also known to stop moulting, which means that the shell will eventually become damaged, infected, or fall apart and they die.
+Older lobsters are also known to stop moulting, which means that the shell will eventually become damaged, infected, or fall apart, causing them to die.
 The European lobster has an average life span of 31 years for males and 54 years for females.